uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ## Exploratory Data Analysis {.page_break_before}

-Extensive data was found, each dataset containing the observations arranged in rows and the independent variables in columns.
-One of these datasets included up to 85 columns.
-Datasets from 2017,2018,2019 are included in this Exploratory Data Analysis.
+Open-source crashes' data is publicided by the Illinois Department of Transportation (IDOT), yearly.
+Each year's dataset was found to have extensive crashes' reports, which include several variables to describe each crash event.
+Each dataset is organized with observations filled according to the IDOT Traffic Crash Report SR 1050 Instruction Manual (2019).
+The datasets for each year are available in .csv format by IDOT, and they contain the observations arranged in rows and the independent variables in columns.
+The datasets from 2017, 2018, and 2019 were included in this Exploratory Data Analysis.
+The datasets from 2020 and 2021 were discarded in this analysis given the COVID-19 pandemic outbreak, which altered drastically the dynamics of traffic worldwide, and of course crash-related data (Yasin, Grivna & Abu-Zidan, 2021).
+When it comes to the size of the datasets, each one had over 300,000 rows (944,317 in total, combined), and at least 80 columns (only the 2019 dataset included 5 extra columns, discarded).

 ### Reading the Data